Saturday, October 27, 2018

 Prototye rotor RPM for level hovering is 2640/minute = 44/s .
 Rotor diameter 0.48m , speed at 3/4 blade span is 0.48m x 3.14 x 44/s x 3/4 = 50m/s .
 Our Reynolds number is 50m/s x 18mm / 1.46 x 100000 = 62,000 .
 So, between the light brown and green curves, but closer to the light brown curve, is our curve for attitude-accelerameter mode.

 Also in the -50 mix lines, the source 0 and 1 are stabilized roll and pitch respectively.
 Source 7 is throttle channel 1, not an aux(source 8+).
 The problem of assigning collective pitch control channel to Aux is that flight computer TPA(Throttle PID Attenuation) and TPS(Thrust PID Scaling) only corresponds to throttle, not AUX.
 The consideration with throttle input channel 1 in TAER being recognized as the throttle means arming for throttle position should not near 1500us to avoid stick function commands.
 After considering all substitutes, the arming is set to have a large negative collective pitch for low throttle.
-This large negative collective pitch is set as the inverted hovering pitch angle for fast travel RPM, which is -23 points, or 1500-23/200*1000=1385us.
-The F411's min_check=1385us can mislead us to think that a hypothetical RF calls for -57 point of 1215us collective signal will be conflated to 1385us in F411 setup, but F411's signal 7 is raw RF signal, not processed nor conflated.
+This large negative collective pitch is set as the inverted hovering pitch angle for racing RPM, which is -23 points, or 1500-23/200*1000=1385us.
+The F7's min_check=1385us can mislead us to think that a hypothetical RF calls for -57 point of 1215us collective signal will be conflated to 1385us in F7 setup, but F7's signal 7 is raw RF signal, not processed nor conflated.

 smix 1 2 7 75 0 0 100 0